 What I really love about San Francisco is how – even though this city is only 7×7 miles – every single neighborhood looks different.
 One second you’re in a Mexican feeling neighborhood, but turn the street and suddenly you’re surrounded by rainbow Victorian houses.
 It’s wild.

-This is my FAVORITE spot to take family visiting and also where I love coming on clear, warm evenings in the city.
-In short, you can find better views of the Bay Area or Golden Gate Bridge than this overlook.
+This is my FAVORITE spot to cath a Golden Gate Bridge view.
+I love to take family visiting to this spot, and also where I love coming on clear, warm evenings in the city.
+You can’t find better views of the Bay Area or Golden Gate Bridge than this overlook.
 To get here:

 - Cross the bridge